For media inquiries, please contact Cynthia Meyer at CMeyer@cochamber.com.

 Campbell testified on behalf of the Colorado Chamber on several employment related bills during the 2019 legislative session, including a bill that would have created a state-run family and medical leave insurance program in Colorado.
 In July 2019, he was subsequently appointed to Colorado’s Family and Medical Leave Insurance Task Force, where he currently serves as vice chair.

 Campbell has successfully first-chaired jury trials throughout the U.S. involving employment discrimination, employment benefits, breach of contract, non-compete and trade secrets, and personal injury.
+Visit this website to contact fresno injury attorney and get the best legal advice.
 He has also litigated Fair Labor Standards Act (FLSA) cases and regularly advises clients on FLSA issues, conducts audits on employer pay practices, and evaluates and assists companies with proper employee classification.

 For a number of years, Campbell and his wife, Michelle Campbell, the firm’s Chief Operating Officer and founder of non-profit Colorado REACH, combined to form the Colorado Diversity and Inclusion Think Tank, which infuses diversity and inclusion initiatives in Colorado corporations from a legal and practical standpoint.